-1-Sentence-Summary: Leadership And Self Deception is the ultimate guide to becoming self-aware by learning to see your faults more accurately, understanding other’s strengths and needs in a more generous light, and responding positively to the instinct within you to help other people as much as possible.
+1-Sentence-Summary: Leadership and Self-Deception is a guide to becoming self-aware by learning to see your faults more accurately, understanding other’s strengths and needs, and leaning into your natural instinct to help other people as much as possible.

 Favorite quote from the author:

 America has a huge problem with self-awareness.
 This most comes to light during elections.
 People on both sides of the political fence fail to recognize those on the other side as regular human beings with needs and emotions.

 People justify their hatred and awfulness by deceiving themselves into thinking that everybody else is just an object without feelings.
 What’s worse, this problem isn’t just limited to politics.
 We can see it in the workplace, in families, and all throughout society.

-Interestingly, there’s a book that can teach us how to solve this problem and it’s been around for over 20 years!
+Interestingly, there’s a book that can teach us how to solve this problem.
+In fact, it’s been around for over 20 years!
 It’s called Leadership and Self-Deception: Getting Out of the Box by The Arbinger Institute and will show you why you’re wrong about others and how to become your best self by improving the way you see them and yourself.

 Here are the 3 of the most helpful lessons this book taught me:

-- You see your needs as more important and other’s needs as less, which makes you forget that they are people too.
+- Seeing your own needs as more important than those of others makes you forget they are people just like you.

-- You try to justify your view of the world by inflating your virtues and overemphasizing other’s weaknesses.
+- You justify your worldview by inflating your virtues and overemphasizing other people’s weaknesses.

 - If you want to beat self-deception, you must act on your instinct to help others in need.